Administration of Justice

 - reviews California Law Revision studies and proposals of the California Judicial Council related to civil justice;

 - prepares court rules and affirmative legislative proposals.

 The committee normally meets once per month.
 Although members are encouraged to attend in person when possible, all meetings are held via telephone conference call, which means that members who cannot appear in person may attend via telephone.

 - minimum of three years in practice and experience in the civil practice field;

-- Approximate number of meetings per year: 12 (by conference call and in person)
+- Meetings per year: 12 (by conference call and in person)

 - Staff contact: Saul Bercovitch 415-538-2306

 2017-18 terms begin: Conclusion of 2017 State Bar Annual Meeting (August 27, 2017)